Army Body Fat Calculator

 • Analysis: Experienced soldier with higher allowable limit

-Army Body Fat by Country
+Military Body Composition Standards by Country

 Ready to Calculate Your Army Body Fat?